-However, Candida can create opiates, deplete acetylcholine and serotonin, increase histamine and intestinal permeability, impair thyroid function, immunity and the ileocecal valve and can cause sympathetic dominance, all of which could encourage small intestinal bacterial overgrowth.
-H. pylori can also hide inside of Candida yeast cells.
+However, Candida can create opiates, deplete acetylcholine and serotonin, increase histamine and intestinal permeability, impair thyroid function, immunity, and the ileocecal valve, and can cause sympathetic dominance, all of which could encourage small intestinal bacterial overgrowth.
+H. pylori can also hide inside Candida yeast cells.

 Intestinal parasites may also perpetuate SIBO or Candida, as it has been found that bacteria can attach to parasites and parasites may harbor yeast inside themselves.

 Therefore, if SIBO or H. pylori are present and not addressed when one has Candida, then they may not make much progress in eradicating yeast overgrowth and vice versa.
 So, it is important that one knows which microbe they are dealing with and address each of them accordingly.

 Although it seems counterproductive due to their impact on Candida, a pharmaceutical-based antibiotic may be needed to address bacteria before the use of an antifungal.
 However, if one uses some of the herbal antibiotics (oregano oil, cat’s claw, berberine, cinnamon, turmeric) many of them are effective against bacteria and Candida, so both issues could be addressed simultaneously.

 The symptoms of these conditions are so similar that SIBO is often mistaken for Candida or H. pylori.
 So, here are a few characteristics about SIBO that I have witnessed in the people I work with, as well as myself, that set it apart from Candida or H. pylori.